 See all of Costa Rica

 There is so much beauty and a plethora of natural wonders in the entire country of Costa Rica.
-From its beautiful beaches to its pristine blue waters, the small nation is absolutely gorgeous everywhere you look.
+With beautiful beaches, pristine blue waters, and breathtaking waterfalls, the small nation is absolutely gorgeous everywhere you look.
+There are also a plethora of great huts and glamping spots available.
 Take a dive in its waters and wander through its humble little islands and experience Mother Nature at its finest.

 Get Trip101 in your inbox